NiffyArikemi22/Lita-Capstone-Sales-Performance-Analysis-for-a-Retail-Store/README.md

  Select * from [dbo].[SalesData CSV]

  ------(question 1) Total sales for each product------

 Select product, sum(Total_Sales)
 as Sales_by_Product
 from [dbo].[SalesData CSV]
 group by product

--------(question 2) Number of sales transactions in each Region------
+------(question 2) Number of sales transactions in each Region------

 Select Region, sum(Total_sales)
 as sales_per_region
 from [dbo].[SalesData CSV]
 group by Region

 ----------(question 3) Highest-selling product by total sales value